-Whether you are coming to Dublin for your University, Erasmus or English School Programme, prepare to move to another country can be quite a challenge.
+Whether you are coming to Dublin for your University, Erasmus or English School Programme, preparing to move to another country can be quite a challenge.
 You first need to be mentally ready and sure that you made the right decision, then you have to find out where you are going to study and also look for student accommodation to live.
-But there is something we tend not to give that much importance and usually give us more headaches at the end, which is: packing our bags.
+But there is something we tend not to give that much importance and usually give us more headaches at the end, figuring out what to pack for Ireland.
 I know It can be very stressful, especially if you are a materialistic person like me and would pack your entire bedroom in your bag if it fitted.
 Unfortunately, you don’t have Felix the Cat’s Magic Bag and you will have to leave most of your stuff behind.

 Are you ready?
 Here we go: